-As discussed in Section 1.1, forecasts ought to serve a specific purpose.
-They should not be made “just because” but be useful in the making of a decision.
+As discussed in Section 1.1, forecasts should serve a specific purpose.
+They should not be made “just because” but to help make decisions.
 The decision then dictates the kind of forecast that should be made – its form and its time horizon(s).
 It also dictates how the forecast should be evaluated – a forecast only being as good as the quality of the decisions it enables.

-When you understand how your system works and what sort of forecasts you should produce, you can start an evaluation process; measuring the performance of different forecasting models / methods and selecting the most appropriate for your data.
-There are different ways to measure and compare the performance of models / methods.
+When you understand how your system works and what sort of forecasts you should produce, you can start an evaluation process, measuring the performance of different forecasting models/methods and selecting the most appropriate for your data.

-In this chapter, we discuss the most common approaches, first focusing on the evaluation of point forecasts, then moving towards prediction intervals and quantile forecasts.
-After that we discuss how to choose the appropriate error measure and finally, how to make sure that the model performs consistently on the available data via rolling origin evaluation and statistical tests.
+This chapter discusses the most common approaches, focusing on evaluating point forecasts, then moving towards prediction intervals and quantile forecasts.
+After that, we discuss how to choose the appropriate error measure and, finally, ensure that the model performs consistently on the available data via rolling origin evaluation and statistical tests.